zuozhenggh/learning-library/developer-library/microservices-with-converged-db/1-setup/setup.md

    You should now see the directory `microservices-datadriven` in the directory that you created.

-2. Run the following command to edit your .bashrc file so that you will be returned to the workshop directory when you connect to the cloud shell.
+2. Run the following command to edit your .bashrc file so that you will be returned to the workshop directory when you connect to the cloud shell in the future.

     ```
     <copy>